 FileBrowser for Education's configuration feature allows you to provision storage connection details and pre-configure every setting within FileBrowser for Education so all users will have the same settings.
 You may also lock-down FileBrowser for Education to prevent users inadvertently changing things, thereby minimising teacher intervention, or lock-down FileBrowser for Education in order to comply with your mobile device security policy.

 Having no dedicated hardware or software to configure your devices doesn't mean you need to do it all manually.
-Simply configure FileBrowser how you want it on one device and save this to a configuration file.
+Simply configure FileBrowser for Education how you want it on one device and save this to a configuration file.
 This configuration file may be distributed to users via email or placed on an intranet server.
-Opening the file in FileBrowser on each device will merge the settings and lock-down the device if you so wish.
+Opening the file in FileBrowser for Education on each device will merge the settings and lock-down the device if you so wish.

 Some MDM systems, such as Cisco Meraki, don't support configuration of apps.
-These systems generally provide WebClip support, though, and this allows an icon to be placed on the iOS desktop that when tapped will launch FileBrowser and configure it with your settings.
+These systems generally provide WebClip support, though, and this allows an icon to be placed on the iOS desktop that when tapped will launch FileBrowser for Education and configure it with your settings.